Street: 221 East 11th Street, Austin, TX 78701

 The Physical Inspection section of the Compliance Division performs inspections of multifamily developments funded through the Department's Multifamily programs.
 Inspectors conduct a final construction inspection prior to final allocation of Department funds.
 At least every three years thereafter a Uniform Physical Condition Standards (UPCS) inspection is performed.
 Some UPCS inspections are conducted by Department staff; others are outsourced.
 The Physical Inspection Section oversees the contract with the UPCS vendor and ensures that owners correct all identified deficiencies.
 Additionally, the section inspects single family homes rebuilt, rehabilitated, receiving down payment assistance or HOME funded rental assistance; home and apartments receiving weatherization funds; structures funded under the Amy Young Barrier Removal Program; conducts Housing Quality Standards evaluations; and reviews Emergency Shelters.

-Cody Campbell, Inspections Manager
+Cody Campbell, Director of Physical Inspections

 Phone: (512) 475-4603